vuestorefront/storefront-ui/apps/docs/components/components/button.md

 ### Button block

-Button can have full-width by adding `w-full` class.
+You can create a full-width button with Tailwind's `w-full` class.

 <Showcase showcase-name="Button/ButtonBlock">